 Third (and this is perhaps the most important), each reads events and states of affairs through the lens of a particular narrative or pre-suppositional framework, or the shared interpretative paradigm of their particular community or Christian sub-culture.
 This is just a part of being human.
 The world is complex and everyone needs ‘a story to make sense’.
 But it is equally true that, just as the Lord revealed different parts of His truth to the different authors of the Bible, each of us is only ever told part of the story.

 Fourth, different prophetic stances draw on different ways of knowing, ie different epistemologies.
 Some emphasise the Bible, albeit interpreted through one or other hermeneutical system.
-Others rely on dreams, visions, revelations, or claimed direct ‘words from God’.10)There is plenty of evidence in Scripture that the Lord does indeed speak in these ways, but reliance on such sources of revelation alone is problematic: what is the ultimate source of authority of these ‘words’? who is right when ‘prophets’ disagree?.
+Others rely on dreams, visions, revelations, or claimed direct ‘words from God’.There is plenty of evidence in Scripture that the Lord does indeed speak in these ways, but reliance on such sources of revelation alone is problematic: what is the ultimate source of authority of … Continue reading

 In subsequent articles, I shall attempt to read events around the Covid-19 pandemic through a ‘Jeremian’ combination of sober realism and over-arching hope, based on an attempt to discern God’s hidden governance behind visible events, informed, as far as possible, by the facts of the matter and the whole biblical revelation.
 In this way, I hope to address enough of the Covid-19 phenomenon in a way that I hope will help us to understand the times and know how to pray and what do to, and equip us for the days ahead.

 |↑1||Essentially, the therapy strengthens the patient’s immune system and helps reduce the fatal symptoms of pneumonia and general inflammation of lung tissue resulting from COVID-19.
 It is not an ‘antidote’ in the normal sense of the word.|